 They have redesigned the icons, which makes the interface look much better.
 Even the menu and the notification area has received some touches.
 I actually really like it as I feel like the UI is much easier to use now.

 Samsung still provides enough freedom to customize everything.
 For example, you can configure the power button so that it opens up the notification bar when you slide your finger across it.
 This isn’t for everyone though as it can get quite annoying after a while.
 I had plenty of instances where I accidentally touched the button and opened up the notification area.

 The Samsung Galaxy S10e has also got facial recognition in case you don’t want to use the fingerprint reader.
 This feature works really well and I haven’t run into any problems so far.

-Unfortunately, they have kept the Bixby voice assistant button on the left side of the phone.
+Unfortunately, they have kept the Bixby voice assistant button on the phone’s left side.
 I’m not a huge fan of the voice assistant as I don’t ever use it.
-What I do like is that you can replace it with a different function.
+I like that you can replace it with a different function.
 Unfortunately, you can’t completely disable Bixby, you can only choose if you want to open with one or two button presses.

 Like I mentioned before, the biggest update about the camera quality is the addition of the wide angle lens.
 It lets you capture much more detail in the photo.
 Photography fans have also different modes for capturing just food.
 There’s even a possibility to directly post images to Instagram.

 The overall camera quality is incredibly good.
 I wouldn’t expect any less from a smartphone in this category.

 The battery life has been quite average so far.
 As in you can expect to get around an entire day of usage out of it.
 You’ll definitely need to charge it during the second day.
 The phone also comes with a fast charger, which you can use to fully charge the phone incredibly fast.